 “Mmm.
 You’re not the one who has to face Mr. Frye every time Brady falls asleep in class!
 Like about every day last week!
 You sent him home late with Merek, but it would’ve been nice had you brought him home yourself earlier.
 You know . . . suppertime!”

-“X’Laena, he’ll be in bed and sleeping by eight.
-I promise!
-Back off now.”
+“X’Leyna, he’ll be in bed and sleeping by eight.
+So, back off!”

 For a second, I thought it was going to start all over again.
 Over more issues than just Brady’s bedtime!